hegde25sath/biorizer/README.md

 # biorizer
-A text summarizer that also outputs a summary using bionic reading - which highlights certain segments of text to make it faster to read.
+A text summarizer that incorporates a summary using bionic reading - an algorithm that highlights certain segments of text to improve user readability.
 Built for the 2023 HelloWorld hackathon at Purdue.

 # Description